If you are interested in joining one of the Circles, please contact email@example.com

 Physical prints are circulated for constructive critique amongst the Print Circle members.
-The optimal number of members in each circle is 8 - 10 people.
-2 or 3 pouches are circulated concurrently, each person being asked to try and turn the pouch around in 2 weeks (maximum 3 weeks).
+The optimal number of members in each circle is 8 - 10.
+Two or 3 pouches are circulated concurrently, each person being asked to try and turn the pouch around in 2 weeks (maximum 3 weeks).

 Read more details and an example of the process here

-Our print circles are managed by Diana Wynn and Doug Lodge.
+We have three print circles managed by Diana Wynn and Doug Lodge.

-Our eCritique circles are managed by David Travis, Martyn Bennett and Mark Sims.
+The eCritique circles are managed by Martyn Bennett, David Travis and Mark Sims.